programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 save and check the torus appear on site reload.

-{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-07.png" alt="Visual description of figure image" caption="Figure 7.
-Caption text to display" %}
+{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-07.png" alt="Five jars sit on green tori on a map of Papua." caption="Figure 7.
+Webpage with the jars sitting on tori." %}

 in the onClick(event) function change: